-If you are traveling for tourism purposes for anything less than three months, apply for Type “C” tourist visa for Italy.
+If you are traveling for tourism purposes for anything less than three months, apply for a Type “C” tourist visa for Italy.
 You can clarify doubts if any at the VFS center.

-Single entry or multiple entry Schengen Visa
+Single-entry or multiple-entry Schengen Visa

-As long as the documentation is concerned for multiple entry Schengen visas, it’s as simple as checking a box in the visa application form.
+As long as the documentation is concerned for multiple-entry Schengen visas, it’s as simple as checking a box in the visa application form.
 No additional costs.

 VFS Contact details